scalabel/scalabel/doc/src/format.rst

     * manualAttributes: whether the attribute of the label is created or modified manually
     * score: the confidence or some other ways of measuring the quality of the label.
-    * crowd: Boolean value (default: false) if label is part of a crowd region.
-Will be ignored in evaluation.
-    * ignored: Boolean value (default: false) if label should be ignored (e.g. reflection of a real object).
     * box3d

         * alpha: observation angle if there is a 2D view